biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 GestaltMatcher is the state-of-the-art deep facial phenotyping approach that trained on GestaltMatcher Database (GMDB), a largest facial image database for rare diseases compliant with FAIR principles.
 In this study, we aim to integrate the facial image analysis, GestaltMatcher into PubCaseFinder to analyze the Japanese cohort.

 We first benchmarked the performance of GestaltMatcher and PubCaseFinder on the GMDB dataset.
 Moreover, we focused on the Japanese patients.
-We collected the clinical information encoded to HPO terms and the facial image from the publcations in J-Stage database.
+We collected the clinical information encoded to HPO terms and the facial image from the publcations in the [J-STAGE](https://www.jstage.jst.go.jp/) database.

 The diagnosis of rare diseases is challenging due to the rarity of the diseases and the lack of expertise.
 The facial analysis tools such as GestaltMatcher (GM) and Face2Gene have been developed to assist the diagnosis of rare diseases.
 The PubCaseFinder is a tool that can search similar clinical cases from the literature.
 The integration of facial analysis tools into PubCaseFinder can help the clinicians to diagnose the rare diseases more efficiently.

 # Materials and Methods

 ## Data Source
-The [J-STAGE](https://www.jstage.jst.go.jp/) is a a public platform for scholarly publications in Japan.
+The J-STAGE is a a public platform for scholarly publications in Japan.
 The site is developed and managed by the Japan Science and Technology Agency.
 Most of archived documents were written in Japanse.
-PDF files of peer-reviewed and published clinical case reports in J-STAGE were searched manually using relevant words related to each syndrome, and downloaded manually.
+PDF files of peer-reviewed  clinical case reports in J-STAGE were searched manually using relevant words related to each syndrome, and downloaded manually.

 ## HPO term assignment
 HPO terms were assined to each case repots by automatically and/or manually.
 Automatic HPO assignment was performed by using the free-text HPO term extraction function of PubCaseFinder

 # Results
 ## Benchmarking on GMDB dataset